thyrlian/CozmoSDK/README.md

 * USB cable
 * Computer running ***macOS*** or ***Linux***

+### Setup

+* Plug the mobile device containing the Cozmo app into your computer.
+* Open the Cozmo app on the mobile device.
+Make sure Cozmo is on and connected to the app via WiFi.
+* Tap on the gear icon at the top right corner to open the Settings menu.
+* Swipe left to show the Cozmo SDK option and tap the Enable SDK button.

 ### Steps

 * Install [Nix](https://nixos.org/nix/) - the purely functional package manager for Linux and macOS.